Saturday is the last day to vote early in person in Virginia — here are Richmond-area polling sites

 Chesterfield County

-- The Chesterfield County voter registrar’s office, 9848 Lori Road, is open weekdays from 8:30 a.m. to 5 p.m.
-On Saturday, it will be open from 9 a.m. to 5 p.m.
+The Chesterfield County voter registrar’s office, 9848 Lori Road, is open from 9 a.m. to 5 p.m. on Saturday.

 Hanover County